I enjoy writing about crafts, cooking, and gardening. I'm also a huge fan of both Halloween and bats!

 I love Halloween, bats, and crafts.
 Not only do the following crafts tick all of the boxes, but they're great to do with kids because these bats are so cute!
 Nothing too scary here.

-All of these crafts are really easy to make and many use simple household items.
-Make a wearable craft, create some festive decorations, you bake some tasty bat cookies.
+All of these crafts are really easy to make, and many use simple household items.
+Make a wearable craft, create some festive decorations, and bake some tasty bat cookies.
 Happy Halloween!

 1. Halloween Bat Clips Craft

 Clip these cute hanging bats on your front door, over the fireplace, or in your kids' room.
 I found this craft on the BabyCenter website.